SophiaLWu/book-of-faces/README.md

 ## TODO
 - Notification tab functionality
-- Add pagination to posts, friends, and users
+- Add pagination for friend requests
 - User can't friend someone that already friend him/her (fix uniqueness of friendship model)
 - Allow posts to have images
 - Use Paperclip gem to allow users to upload a photo to their profile